The Greenhouse Effect

 Human Influence on Greenhouse Gases

-Without the natural presence of energy-absorbing greenhouse gases in the Earth's atmosphere, the average temperature at Earth's surface would be below the freezing point of water (IPCC 2007a Ch.1).
-However human activities have led directly to increases in greenhouse gas concentrations and therefore an enhanced greenhouse effect.
+The greenhouse effect is a natural process, and without greenhouse gases in the Earth’s atmosphere, the average temperature on the surface of the Earth would be would be about zero degrees Fahrenheit (IPCC 2007 Ch.1).
+However human activities have led directly to increases in greenhouse gas concentrations and therefore an enhanced greenhouse effect, causing warming on the Earth’s surface.

 Human activity has had the most notable impact on carbon dioxide concentrations, which as noted earlier, have increased dramatically (Figure 2), mainly through fossil fuel burning, cement production, and deforestation.
-Methane, another potent greenhouse gas, is emitted by activities such as rice and livestock agriculture and biomass burning, and is currently at its highest concentrations of the past 650,000 years (IPCC 2007a Ch.2).
-Nitrous oxides have increased due in part to agricultural fertilization and fossil fuel burning; other gases emitted from industrial processes, such as halocarbons, also play a role in warming (Figure 5).
-Many of these greenhouse gases are likely to reside in the atmosphere for decades to centuries (CDIAC 2011).
+Methane, another potent greenhouse gas, is emitted by processes such as decomposition in wetlands, and from activities such as rice and livestock agriculture and biomass burning.
+Human-caused sources of methane are estimated at 50-65% of total global methane emissions for the 2000’s (IPCC 2013 Ch.6).
+Nitrous oxides have been increasing due in part to agricultural fertilization and fossil fuel burning; other gases emitted from industrial processes, such as halocarbons, also play a role in warming (Figure 5).
+Many of these greenhouse gases are likely to reside in the atmosphere for decades to centuries (CDIAC 2014).
 The most abundant greenhouse gas is water vapor, but water vapor is short lived in the atmosphere (on the order of days) and is dependent on temperature.
 So, human activities have little direct influence on water vapor, although human-caused warming can increase water vapor concentrations and amplify the warming effect (Held and Soden 2000).

 Need more information?